MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-call-queue.md

 Each call queue is assigned a **resource account** (see [Configure resource accounts](configure-onprem-ra.md)) on your Skype for Business Server 2019 system that will be linked directly to a call queue in the Microsoft Teams admin center.
 See [Create a Cloud call queue](/MicrosoftTeams/create-a-phone-system-call-queue) for more detail on what call queues are and what options and features exist for call queues.

 > [!NOTE]
-> You can assign multiple phone numbers to a call queue, they must be Microsoft service numbers or hybrid numbers.
+> You can assign multiple phone numbers to a call queue, but they must be Microsoft service numbers or hybrid numbers.

 ## Requirements